pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 connections that are returned to the pool when it is full will be immediately closed.
 If set, an integer value is required.
 The default value is 10.

+The optional environment variable ``POSTGRES_POOL_TIMEOUT`` may be used to control how many seconds to wait before raising a "pool exhausted" exception for a connection to be returned to a pool that has already opened the maximum number of connections configured by ``POSTGRES_POOL_SIZE`` and ``POSTGRES_MAX_OVERFLOW``.
+If set, a floating point number is required.
+The default value is 30.

 The optional environment variable ``POSTGRES_CONN_MAX_AGE`` is used to control the length of time in seconds before a connection is closed.
 By default this value is not set, and connections will be reused indefinitely, until an operational database error is encountered, or the connection